-Some people ask us if taking the small toy model into a prospective sponsor will help.
+Some people ask us if taking the small Mini-Well Coin Bank model into a prospective sponsor will help.
 Yes, it will help.
 It is certainly better than a picture because they will be able to experience the coin-spinning phenomenon.
 But we don't recommend it because it is a far-distant second best to actually showing them a large Well that is already in a store.

 If you want to place several Wells in your area, after the first one is placed, you can line up several corporate sponsors for other locations using that first Well as your "active on-site demo."

-The sponsor is usually responsible for creating their own sign.
+The sponsor usually makes their own sign.
 Most companies already have a local sign maker who makes signs for them.
 All modern sign makers use 4-color digital printing on vinyl and they also have 1/8" thick plastic like the 12" diameter Kiwanis sample sign.
 Then all you would need to do is attach it to the door on your Well(s) using 2 simple bolts and nuts.
 We recommend common 1/4"-20x1" carriage bolts because they have a round head that can't be unscrewed from the outside.
 You would drill a couple holes on the sign in places were they don't cover up the wording or logo.